Skip to main content

 How to create a merchant callback QR code

-To create a merchant callback QR code, call the following endpoint PUT:/qr/v1/merchant-callback/{merchantQrId}.
+To create a merchant callback QR code, call the PUT:/qr/v1/merchant-callback/{merchantQrId} endpoint.

 The endpoint takes the merchantQrId as a path parameter and requires a request body containing the locationDescription parameter.